-The recent annexation reform legislation summarized in my earlier blog post, changed the involuntary annexation laws, but left the basic structure for voluntary annexation in place.
+The recent annexation reform legislation summarized in this blog post, changed the involuntary annexation laws, but left the basic structure for voluntary annexation in place.
 The legislature, did, however, modify the petition signature requirements by enacting S.L.
 2011-57 (HB 171), apparently to address a concern about cities annexing streets they don’t own.
 The act itself is fairly simple.
 It essentially prohibits a city from petitioning itself to annex property it doesn’t own (a city would not have been permitted to do this under the existing law), and clarifies the status of petitions for satellite annexation that include property that is exempt from the signature requirements.
 The law raises a possible conflict with existing law, however, when applied to contiguous annexations in which streets are used to create contiguity, as permitted in G.S.
 160A-31(f).
 This post summarizes the basic petition requirements for voluntary and involuntary annexations, explores the meaning of the new law, and also discusses the related issue of annexation areas that include only half of a street.

 Voluntary Annexation Authority

 Cities have authority to annex property by petition (“voluntary annexations”) when the owner or owners of the property request it.
 There are two statutory procedures for voluntary annexations; one for property that is contiguous to the current municipal boundary (Chapter 160A, Article 4A, Part 1), and one for non-contiguous (“satellite”) annexations (Chapter 160A, Article 4A, Part 4).
 Cities also have specific authority to annex, by resolution, property owned by the city itself.
 G.S.
 160A-31(g) (contiguous); G.S.
 160A-58.7 (non-contiguous).